tobihagemann/docs/docs/desktop/setup.md

 On macOS, Cryptomator will use WebDAV volume type by default if no FUSE driver is installed on the system.
 But we recommend installing *macFUSE* or *FUSE-T* for a smoother file browsing experience.
 Install *macFUSE* if your Mac comes with an Intel CPU or install *FUSE-T* if your Mac comes with an Apple Silicon CPU.

-:::note
+:::tip
 Change your [Gatekeeper settings](https://support.apple.com/HT202491) if macOS blocks Cryptomator's installation.
 :::

-## Install Cryptomator on Linux
+## Install Cryptomator on Linux {#install-cryptomator-on-linux}

 Cryptomator is available on Linux via `Flatpak`, `PPA` and `AUR` package managers, and as an AppImage (an `.appimage` file).

 The easiest and recommended way of installing Cryptomator on Linux is by downloading Cryptomator's AppImage (an `.appimage` file) - as it works on almost all distributions.
 Just remember to [make it executable](https://docs.appimage.org/user-guide/run-appimages.html#running-appimages) before you try to run it.

-Visit our [downloads page](https://cryptomator.org/downloads/) to choose your preferred installation method.
+Visit our [downloads page](https://cryptomator.org/downloads/#linux) to choose your preferred installation method.